Trees Respond to Climate Change by Producing More Carbon Dioxide

 New study warns that climate models have overestimated the ability of trees to sequester carbon

-While flora has historically been considered a moderating force that could help counteract some of the effects of climate change, research concluded last year at Black Rock Forest predicts that there’s a limit to how much good plants and trees can actually do.
-The study, led by Kevin Griffin, Ph.D., the outgoing president of the Black Rock Forest Consortium, shows that plants actually emit more carbon dioxide into the atmosphere than previously believed through the process of respiration.
+While our planet's forests are a moderating force that can help counteract some of the effects of climate change, research concluded last year at Black Rock Forest creates a new understanding of what the limits may be for CO2 absorption by plants and trees.
+The study, led by Kevin Griffin, Ph.D., the outgoing president of the Black Rock Forest Consortium, shows that plants actually emit more carbon dioxide into the atmosphere than previously believed as temperatures rise.

 Plants and trees store carbon dioxide during photosynthesis, but the new research — published last year in the prestigious Nature Communications journal — shows that when plants “exhale,” or respire, they emit around 30 percent more CO2 than scientists had previously predicted.